CederGroupHub/sparse-lm/paper/paper.md

 programming objectives (generalizations of Best Subset Selection) that support a flexible range of ways to introduce structured sparsity.
-The linear models in `sparse-lm` are implemented to be compatible with `scikit-learn` [@Pedregosa:2011; @Buitinck:2013], in order to interoperability with the wide range of tools and workflows available.
-The objective problems in `sparse-lm` are implemented and solved using `cvxpy` [@Diamond:2016], which permits a choosing from a variety of open-source and proprietary solvers.
-In particular, for regression problems with mixed integer programming objectives, access to state-of-the-art proprietary solvers enables solving larger problem sizes that are otherwise unsolvable within reasonable time limits.
+The linear models in `sparse-lm` are implemented to be compatible with `scikit-learn` [@Pedregosa:2011; @Buitinck:2013], in order to enable interoperability with the wide range of tools and workflows available.
+The regression optimization problems in `sparse-lm` are implemented and solved using `cvxpy` [@Diamond:2016], which allows users to choose from a variety of well-established open-source and proprietary solvers.
+In particular, for regression problems with mixed integer programming objectives, access to state-of-the-art proprietary solvers enables solving larger problems that would otherwise be unsolvable within reasonable time limits.

-A handful of pre-existing Python libraries implement a subset of `scikit-learn` compatible sparse linear regression models---some of which are included in `sparse-lm`.
-`celer` [@Massias:2018] and `groupyr` [@Richie-Halford:2021] include efficient implementations of the Lasso and Group Lasso, among other linear models.
-`group-lasso` [@Moe:2020] is another `scikit-learn` compatible implementation of the Group Lasso. `skglm` [@Bertrand:2022] includes several implementations of sparse linear models based on regularization using combinations of $\ell_p$ ($p\in\{1/2,2/3,1,2\}$) norms and pseudo-norms. `abess` [@Zhu:2022] includes an implementation of Best Subset Selection and $\ell_0$ pseudo-norm regularization.
+A handful of pre-existing Python libraries implement a handful of sparse linear regression models that are also `scikit-learn` compatible. `celer` [@Massias:2018] and `groupyr` [@Richie-Halford:2021] include efficient implementations of the Lasso and Group Lasso, among other linear models. `group-lasso` [@Moe:2020] is another `scikit-learn` compatible implementation of the Group Lasso. `skglm` [@Bertrand:2022] includes several implementations of sparse linear models based on regularization using combinations of $\ell_p$ ($p\in\{1/2,2/3,1,2\}$) norms and pseudo-norms.
+`abess` [@Zhu:2022] includes an implementation of Best Subset Selection and $\ell_0$ pseudo-norm regularization.

-The pre-existing packages mentioned include highly performant implementations of the specific models they implement; however, none of these packages implement the full range of sparse linear models  available in `sparse-lm`, nore do they support the flexibility to modify the optimization objective and choose among different available solvers.
-`sparse-lm` therefore satisfies the need for a flexible and comprehensive library that enables easy experimentation and comparisons of different sparse linear regression algorithms.
+The pre-existing packages mentioned include highly performant implementations of the specific models they implement.
+However, none of these packages implement the full range of sparse linear models  available in `sparse-lm`, nore do they support the flexibility to modify the optimization objective and choose among many open-source and commerically available solvers. `sparse-lm` satisfies the need for a flexible and comprehensive library that  enables easy experimentation and comparisons of different sparse linear regression algorithms within a single package.

 # Background

 Structured sparsity can be introduced into regression problems in one of two ways.
-The first method to obtain structured sparsity is by using regularization as in generalizations of the Lasso such as the Group Lasso  and Sparse Group Lasso [@Yuan:2006; @Friedman:2010; @Simon:2013; @Wang:2019].
+The first method to obtain structured sparsity is by using regularization by way of generalizations of the Lasso, such as the Group Lasso and the Sparse Group Lasso [@Yuan:2006; @Friedman:2010; @Simon:2013; @Wang:2019].
 The Sparse Group Lasso regression problem can be expressed as follows,